ksahlin/strobealign/README.md

 ### Version 0.0.1

-The aligner used for the experiments presented in the preprint (v1) on bioRxiv.
-Only single threaded alignment and aligns reads as single reads (no PE mapping).
+The aligner used for the experiments presented in the first preprint (v1) on bioRxiv.
+Only single-threaded alignment and aligns reads as single reads (no PE mapping).

 LICENCE
 ----------------